furnstahl/Physics-8820/_sources/content/Parameter_estimation/lecture_04.md

     * How many do you expect *on average*? $2\sigma$ means about 95\%, so about 5/100.
     * Here there are 4 in that range.
 If there were zero is there a bug?
 No, there is a chance that will happen!

-* Note the pattern (or lack of patter) and repeat to get different numbers.
+* Note the pattern (or lack of pattern) and repeat to get different numbers.
 (How?
 Change the random seed from 1.)
 Always play!

 * Questions about plotting?
 Some notes:
     * We'll repeatedly use constructions like this, so get used to it!